Shlok-Bhakta/ResuMate/README.md

 ## In Depth Guide.
 Please read for a good time using this :/
-Start by hitting the settings button in the bottom left of the screen
+Start by hitting the settings button on the bottom left of the screen
 <img width="1677" height="987" alt="go to settings" src="https://github.com/user-attachments/assets/3a4aa125-d10d-4078-a45a-9605df6f1d80" />

 ### Basic Info
 Enter all your info.
-The slider determine wether it will be on the document
+The slider will determine wether the data will be on the document
 <img width="1314" height="618" alt="Add Personal info" src="https://github.com/user-attachments/assets/01b43c58-0caf-4132-aee4-e1dd3a70670b" />